Home / Interview Questions / What Type of Work Environment Do You Prefer?

 Research the company culture

-Give a real example
+Provide a concrete example

 How not to answer